'Melrose Place' Turns 20

-During that summer, I was a 12-year-old bookworm who had nothing else better to do than stick my nose in paperback novels and rent movies from Blockbuster Video (remember that relic?).
-All I knew was that MP was a sexier spin-off of the hugely successful Beverly Hills, 90210 (remember, Kelly hooked up with older handyman Jake before her mom's wedding?) and featured older characters, which I preferred (I wasn’t your average pre-teen; while my peers obsessed over the latter, I found entertainment in more adult fare like Knots Landing and Picket Fences).
+During that summer, I was a 12-year-old bookworm who had nothing else better to do than stick my nose in paperback novels and rent movies from Blockbuster Video.
+All I knew was that MP was a sexier spin-off of the hugely successful Beverly Hills, 90210 (remember when Kelly hooked up with older handyman Jake before her mom's wedding?) and featured older characters, which I preferred.
+(I wasn’t your average pre-teen; while my peers obsessed over the latter, I found entertainment in more adult fare like Knots Landing and Picket Fences.)

 Melrose was unlike most dramas in terms of its production.
 While most one-hour shows produced 22 episodes within a full season, MP pumped out 32.
 This proved to be both beneficial and detrimental for viewers.
 Those extra episodes per season meant less reruns but also a higher demand for creative storylines.
 It may have run for 7 seasons, but in all actuality, it felt more like 10.
 Maybe that's why many felt it depleted its creative juices towards the end of Season 5 (we'll get to that later).